-First things first: the Irish use the term petrol station, not gas station.
+First things first: you fuel up your car at petrol stations, not gas stations in Ireland.
 “Gas” in Ireland refers to natural gas, which you would use to heat your home.
 Other than that, petrol stations in Ireland are virtually identical to those you’ll find in the U.S. The main difference is that by American standards, petrol is very expensive.
-As of May 2019, it’s averaging around $1.60 per liter, which comes out to about $6.05/gallon.
-In major cities, it’s slightly more expensive.
+As of July 2019, it’s averaging around $1.60 per liter, which comes out to about $6.05/gallon.
+In major cities, it’s usually a bit more expensive.

 The main brands of petrol stations in Ireland are: